 - You are at least 18 years old before the day of the elections.

-To vote in this year’s election it’s important to know that you, as a non-Belgian, had to have registered to vote by the end of July 2018.
+To vote in this year’s election it’s important to know that you, as a non-Belgian, had to have registered to vote by the end of February 2019.
+Note that the registration period is always several months before the elections, so don’t wait until the last moment to register.

 What happens on election day?

 Once you have registered you will have received a letter from your municipality confirming that you are entitled to vote.
 You should have also received another document (an oproepingsbrief) about a month before the elections, describing where you have to vote (address, section etc.).
-If you didn’t receive it by the 29th September, you can still get your local municipality to issue a copy until 12:00 on election day.
+If you didn’t receive it by about 2 weeks before the election date you can still get your local municipality to issue a copy until 12:00 on election day.

 - On election day itself, you need to remember to take your ID and the oproepingsbrief with you to the polling station mentioned on the brief.
 Without these documents, you cannot vote.
 The polls are open only between 8:00 and 13:00.
 In some municipalities other than Gent it is possible to vote electronically (see below).